 Asieh, 30, was a journalist with IranNTV.com and a resident of Ashraf who was shot to death by Iraqi security forces on April 8, 2011 as she filmed the carnage being inflicted on Ashraf and its defenseless residents.
 Asieh grew up in northern California with her some relatives who acted as her guardians.
 She returned to Ashraf after graduating from high school.
-With a keen interest in journalism, she became a camera person.
+With a keen interest in journalism, she became a cameraman.
 She took up a camera and was on the scene of the attack on April 8th, where she actively documented the Iraqi forces during their attack on April 8th.
 She filmed her own last moments before being shot.
-Seven other women were also killed on that day, among them was Saba Haftbaradaran.
+Seven other women were also killed on that day, among them was Saba Haftbaradaran

 According to her father, who was at the scene, Saba’s treatment was deliberately hampered by Iraqi officers sent by the Iraqi Prime Minister’s Office, leading to severe bullet-induced blood loss and ultimately, to her unnecessary death.

 Others were severely wounded by shrapnel from Iraqi hand grenades or machine gun fire.
-On Thursday, July 7, 2011, a hearing, entitled “Massacre at Camp Ashraf: Implications for U.S. Policy,” was held by the Oversight and Investigation Subcommittee of the Foreign Affairs Committee of the U.S. House of Representatives.
+On Thursday, July 7, 2011, a hearing, entitled, ”Massacre at Camp Ashraf: Implications for U.S. Policy,” was held by the Oversight and Investigation Subcommittee of the Foreign Affairs Committee of the U.S. House of Representatives.
 Among those who provided testimony in at the hearing was Ms. Neda Zanjanpour, a survivor of the massacre at Camp Ashraf.
 Other witnesses included Michael Mukasey, former Attorney General of the United States and Colonel Gary Morsch, M.D., the chief medical liaison between Camp Ashraf and the U.S. military.
 A Canadian citizen who studied at York University, Ms. Zanjanpour, went to Ashraf in 1999 at the age of 20.
 She testified that she had been wounded “when an Iraqi soldier threw a grenade at me, which exploded between my legs.”

-In a statement, the Chairman of the Senate Foreign Relations Committee, Senator John Kerry (D-MA), condemned the April 2011 attack on Camp Ashraf and called it a “massacre.”
+In a statement, the Chairman of the Senate Foreign Relations Committee, then-Senator John Kerry (D-MA), condemned the April 2011 attack on Camp Ashraf and called it a “massacre.”
 He urged the U.S. and Iraq to ensure protection of Ashraf and to facilitate a solution acceptable to Ashraf residents.
 Similarly, the Chairman and ranking member of the House Foreign Affairs Committee issued a joint statement to condemn the attack.